doerlbh/UnsupervisedAttentionMechanism/README.md

     }

 An earlier version of the work was presented at the IJCAI 2019 Workshop on Human Brain and Artificial Intelligence in Macau, China.
-See the slides (with only partial results in the arXiv above) at [here](https://www.baihan.nyc/pdfs/IJCAI_RN_slides.pdf).
+See the slides [here](https://www.baihan.nyc/pdfs/IJCAI_RN_slides.pdf) (with only partial results in the arXiv above).

 ## Tasks